Ruthin-School/Platter/README.md

 The system will automatically download and compile dependencies on first run.
 This process may take several minutes.

 > 💡 **Build Optimization:** By default, optional features are disabled for faster builds.
-See the [Build Optimization Guide](docs/guides/build-optimization.md) to enable OAuth or accessibility validation when needed.
+See the [Build Optimization Guide](docs/guides/build-optimization.md) to enable accessibility validation when needed.

 ### Step 4: Access the Application